-“It was one of those things, like we gotta do something together some time.
+“It was one of those things like we gotta do something together some time.
 We asked, Nas got back to us and did it, like the true professional he is.
 To be completely honest we sent him the track, he sent us his vocals, then we put our vocals onto it.
-So we weren’t in the studio at the same time, but we hung out with him afterwards.
-Hopefully the song sounds like we were all in a room together, though we were not.” - Beastie Boys
+So we weren’t in the studio at the same time, but we hung out with him afterward.
+Hopefully, the song sounds like we were all in a room together, though we were not.” - Beastie Boys

 Artist: DJ Khaled

 Producer: The Inkredibles, DJ Khaled

 Hottest girls flew from Rio / mojitos mucho frio / my libido / sex so strong / without the E, though / hollow threats / we don't see those / higher death toll whenever we roll / that process is pivotal / my pitiful poverty-struck criminals will get at you / then we lounge in a Spanish-style house / ‘til it all blows over / Dolce Gabbana'd out

 Harkening back to his Esco persona, Nas kills this John Legend-assisted track—one of several collaborations with DJ Khaled.